 - Common changes to note are differences from the original plans in the method of erection and installation, sizing and dimension, and the material and fabrication.

-- Record all found obstructions that have not been previously documented.
+- Obstructions that have not been previously documented should be recorded.

 - When working on an existing sheet or adding an additional one, size and scale should be kept uniform.

 When it comes to septic replacement, we know our business.
-New England Enterprises are experts in excavation projects, with the technical and engineering experience to understand and create as-built plans, ensuring a smooth project and meeting city and state laws.
+New England Enterprises are experts in excavation projects.
+They have the technical and engineering experience to understand and create as-built plans.
+This ensures a smooth project, meeting city and state laws.
 Contact us to learn more about our services, or schedule a consultation now to get started.